Beautiful Miss Poppy

 We are fundraising for specialist equipment and therapies that will give Poppy the best opportunity to maximise her potential and improve her quality of life.
 We have a real chance to make a difference to Poppy’s functional outcome, but needs access to the right interventions and equipment.

-The first three items we are fundraising for are:
+The first item we are fundraising for are:

 Tree of Hope reserves to use these funds for any purpose stated in